moderndatacompany/dataos.info/docs/resources/lens/lens_setup.md

     - Presently, we have a 'default' user group defined in the YAML that includes all users.

 - **Add a docker-compose.yml**
-    - Docker compose is used to test the Lens locally before deployment.
+    - Docker compose is used to test the Lens in the development enviroment before deployment.
     - Here add data source details and update Lens meta details.